 Removals, also known as deportations, are one of the most serious consequences that people can face in the U.S. immigration system.
-They can mean being separated from your family, being sent to a place that is unsafe and unfamiliar, or being unable to return to your home after being removed from the United States.
+Deportation (or removal) can mean being separated from your family, being sent to a place that is unsafe and unfamiliar, or being unable to return to your home after being removed from the United States.

 And the threat of deportation grew stronger in recent years, as immigration enforcement agencies such as ICE and CBP stepped up their policing of immigrant communities under the Trump Administration.